-If you want to travel overland to Koh Lanta then the best way to do it is to take a train to Surat Thani and then one of the joint bus and ferry services which departs from in front of the train station and takes passengers all the way to the main town in Koh Lanta.
+If you want to travel overland to Koh Lanta then the best way to do it is to take a train to Surat Thani and then one of the joint bus and ferry services which takes passengers all the way to the main town in Koh Lanta.
 Travelling overnight in a sleeper train is a lot more comfortable than taking the very long bus journey from Bangkok to Koh Lanta.

 - Buy train tickets from Bangkok to Surat Thani.

-Bus and ferry: Surat Thani to Koh Lanta
+Travel by Bus from Surat Thani to Koh Lanta

-- Buy tickets for travel from Surat Thani Railway Station to Koh Lanta.
+- Buy tickets for travel from Surat Thani to Koh Lanta.

 Location of Saladan Pier